Committee Constitution

 Section 2: Election Committee and Chair

-In fall 2015, elections shall be held in September and will be administered by the Provisional Lakeside Committee.
-Thereafter, elections shall be held in accordance with the following rules.
-For each election, the Committee shall appoint an Election Committee at the September meeting consisting of at least 3 residents who are not running for office.
+For each election, the Committee shall appoint an Election Committee consisting of at least 3 residents who are not running for office.
 The Election Committee shall elect a chair from its members.
-The Election Committee shall create and ensure the dissemination of all election emails, forms, ballots, and procedures; and determine whether candidates and residents meet the eligibility requirements described in this Constitution.
-The Election Committee will obtain the list of eligible voters from the University Housing Department from the Community Representative Coordinator.
+The Election Committee shall work with the Committee’s Graduate School Advisor to ensure the dissemination of all election emails, forms, ballots, and procedures; and determine whether candidates and residents meet the eligibility requirements described in this Constitution.

 In the event that, after a reasonable recruitment effort, a sufficient number of residents willing to serve on the Election Committee cannot be found, the Lakeside Committee may appoint to the Election Committee graduate students or spouses of graduate students who are not residents.
-If a sufficient number of volunteers still cannot be found the Lakeside Committee may appoint representatives of the Graduate School.
+If a sufficient number of volunteers still cannot be found, the Lakeside Committee may appoint representatives of the Graduate School.
 Under no circumstances may any individual running for office serve on the Election Committee.

-Section 3: Election Meeting
+Section 3: Election Procedures

 Section 6: Contesting Results